Community fireworks display at Sioux City Sue water tower on Saturday

-Viewers of the fireworks are asked to practice social distancing and, ideally, from inside or near their vehicles.
-The valley below the water tower offer many safe opportunities to view the show, organizers say.
+Viewers of the fireworks are asked to practice social distancing and, ideally, remain inside or near their vehicles.
+The valley below the water tower offers many safe opportunities to view the show, organizers say.

-Sponsors of the fireworks display include the Sioux City Explorers, Sioux City Bandits, Sioux City Musketeers, Siouxland Chamber of Commerce, The Siouxland Initiative, Thompson Electric Company, City of Sioux City and the Saturday in the Park Festival.
+Sponsors of the fireworks display include the Sioux City Explorers, the Sioux City Bandits, the Sioux City Musketeers, the Siouxland Chamber of Commerce, The Siouxland Initiative, Thompson Electric Company, the City of Sioux City and the Saturday in the Park Festival.

 After COVID-19 related cancellations of most of the sports seasons, concerts, festivals and many other community events, this coalition of local organizations came together to provide safe, free entertainment for the community during these difficult times.